-Nonetheless, considering recent developments, like improving transportation systems by expanding highways and initiating commuter trains to facilitate smooth transport facilities- the situation has been eased slightly.
+Nonetheless, considering recent developments the situation has been eased slightly.
+These include improving transportation systems by expanding highways and initiating commuter trains to facilitate smooth transport facilities.

 Moreover, thanks to its good road network and relatively smaller size compared to bigger cities, commute times are more efficient.
 Anyhow, disregarding this possibility of slowing commuters, people tend to appreciate the attractive location, commendable placements, and robust economy that make Temecula a desirable place to live for several individuals.

 Pro: Sense of Community